How to make Braised Pork Stew

 Mix in the tomatoes, vegetable broth, red wine, bay leaf and star anise.

-Around 30 minutes before ready to serve, thicken the gravy by mixing the 2 tablespoons of cornstarch with a little water and stir into the mixture.
+Around 30 minutes before it is ready to serve, thicken the gravy by mixing the 2 tablespoons of cornstarch with a little water and stir into the mixture.

 Once the pork is soft and tender and the cooking liquid has reduced, turn off the heat.
 Season with salt & black pepper to taste and serve warm with your choice of side dish and enjoy.